apptainer/apptainer-userdocs/quick_start.rst

-Unlike ``pull``, ``build`` will convert your image to the latest {Project} image format after downloading it. ``build`` is like a “Swiss Army knife” for container creation.
+Unlike ``pull``, ``build`` will convert your image to the latest {Project} image format after downloading it. ``build`` is like a "Swiss Army knife" for container creation.
 In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a :ref:`definition file <definition-files>`.
 You can also use ``build`` to convert an image between the container formats